You are welcome. Since my husband's passing I'd gotten behind in my movie and book reviews. But if you stick…

 If you are willing and obedient, You shall eat the good of the land; But if you refuse and rebel, You shall be devoured by the sword”; For the mouth of the Lord has spoken.
 (Isaiah 1:19-20 NKJV) And it is also written And my God shall supply all your need according to His riches in glory by Christ Jesus.
 (Philippians 4:19 NKJV)

 Thank you for your continued readership and support.
-Until next week…Keep your ship afloat.
+Until next week…Keep the faith.
 Blessings and Peace!

 © Rhema International.
 2022.
 All rights reserved.
 Unauthorized use and/or duplication of this material without express and written permission, from this blog’s author and/or owner, is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Rhema International